 For the transgressions of my people he was punished

 Yet it was the LORD’s will to crush him and cause him to suffer…

 But older translations of the Bible, such as the Greek LXX, do not even mention punishment here.
 In the literal English translation of the LXX (Septuagent), we see the following:

 And the Lord desires to purify him of the plague…

 So the LXX regards sin as being a plague, which the Lord wants to purify Jesus from.

 Many followers find it difficult to understand how PSA works, how it makes us right with God and how it was sin itself that was being punished instead of Jesus.

 PSA also does not attempt to explain the purpose of Jesus’ resurrection.
 It does not even seem to consider it as part of the atonement itself.
 So why did Jesus rise from the dead?
 Supporters of PSA will often explain that Jesus’ resurrection was necessary to prove his divinity.
-However this is not supported in scripture.
-The Bible also tells us that the resurrection secured our victory over death.
+This is certainly true, but I don’t think it gives us the complete story.
+The Bible tells us that the resurrection secured our victory over death.
 For example, in Ephesians 2:6 we see:

 And God raised us up with Christ and seated us with him in the heavenly realms in Christ Jesus (NIV)